 How Caregivers Can Help with Medicare Plan Options During the Annual Election Period

 The Annual Election Period (AEP) occurs every year from October 15 to December 7.
+This period is also called Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage.
 During this time, Medicare beneficiaries have a host of plan options, from enrolling in a private Medicare Advantage plan to switching from one Medicare Advantage plan to another to adding or removing prescription drug coverage.

 If you’re a caregiver, you may want to take this opportunity to have an in-depth conversation with the Medicare beneficiary you’re helping.
 Is she happy with her doctors?
 What health concerns does he worry about?
 Is she up to date with her Medicare benefits?
 Would he like to make any coverage changes?